Inverse kinematics tutorial

 Next, we will change colors of the various objects so as to have a nice visual appearance.
 First double-click a shape icon in the scene hierarchy.
 The shape properties dialog opens.
 While a shape is selected, click on Adjust outside color in the dialog: this will allow you to adjust the various color components of the outside faces of the selected shape.
 For now, just adjust the ambient/diffuse color component of your shapes.
 To transfer the color of one shape to another shape, select both shapes and make sure the last selected shape (indicated with a white bounding box) is the one you want to take the color from, then simply click the Apply to selection button in the Colors section of the shape dialog.
 Feel free to adjust other visual parameters too, like the Shading angle parameter, the Edges width or the Edges color.
 Once you finished coloring, you might have following situation:

 In next step, we will add the 7 joints of the manipulator.
-One way of doing this is to add the joints into the scene, then specify their appropriate position and orientation (through the coordinate and transformation dialog).
+One way of doing this is to add the joints into the scene, then specify their appropriate position and orientation (through the position dialog and the orientation dialog).
 This is however not possible, when you don't know the exact joint positions as in our case, and so we will have to extract them from the shapes that we have:

 Select all imported shapes and click [Menu bar --> Edit --> Bounding box alignment --> Align selected shapes' coordinate frame with world].
 This operation guarantees that our bounding boxes are aligned with the absolute reference frame, and given the current manipulator configuration, represents the smallest bounding boxes.
 Click [Menu bar --> Add --> Joint --> Revolute] to insert a revolute joint into the scene.
 The default position is at (0;0;0) and its default orientation is vertical, and so the joint is hidden by the manipulator's base cylinder.
-While the joint is still selected, ctrl-select the base cylinder, then open the position and translation dialog and click the Apply to selection at the bottom of section 1.
+While the joint is still selected, ctrl-select the base cylinder, then open the position dialog on the position tab and click the Apply to selection.
 This just positioned the joint at the exact same coordinates as the base cylinder (this operation however only slightly adjusted the joint's vertical position since it was already almost in position).
 Now repeat the procedure for all other joints in the manipulator (remember there should be a total of 7).
 All joints are in position now, however, some of them have the wrong orientation.
-Select all joints that should be aligned with the world's Y-axis, then enter (90,0,0) for the Alpha, Beta and Gamma items in section 1 of the orientation and rotation dialog, then click the related Apply to selection button.
+Select all joints that should be aligned with the world's Y-axis, then enter (90,0,0) for the Alpha, Beta and Gamma items in the orientation dialog, on the orientation tab, then click the Apply to selection button.
 Next, select the joint that should be aligned with the world's X-axis, then enter (0,90,0) for Alpha, Beta and Gamma.
 All joints have the right position and orientation now.

 You can now adjust the joint sizes (check the Joint length and Joint diameter items) in the joint properties dialog (that you can open by double-clicking a joint icon in the scene hierarchy).
 Make sure that all joints are clearly visible.
 This is what you should have: